alexgorbatchev/rethinkdb-ensuredb/README.md

-# rethinkdb-insuredb
+# rethinkdb-ensuredb

-Insures that a RethinkDB database is present.
+A helper method to ensure RethinkDB database exists.

 * If database is not present, creates and returns it
 * If database present, returns it